Safeguarding and Child Protection

 This website, run by the NSPCC, provides information about the ever expanding world of apps and social media which children may encounter.
 If you are confused by some of the terminology or unsure of the risk or age-appropriateness of certain apps, this site is an invaluable reference tool.

-South Gloucestershire Child Protection Procedures
+South Gloucestershire Safeguarding

 The South Gloucestershire Safeguarding Children Partnership Procedures can be found here